 This curricular area is covered in a creative, integrated and imaginative way, maximising the development of skills and, of course, knowledge and understanding.
-We have also produced an updated mapping skills programme for every stage.

 All stages adopt a responsive and integrated approach to delivering the social studies curriculum in order to make connections in learning through all areas.
+We connect to other areas of the curriculum and in session 2021/22 devised curriculum maps for each stage.
 A strong emphasis is placed on global educational links as well as enterprising activities.